Vickyliu6/De_Novo_Immunogenicity_Prediction_Model/README.md

 ### Online
 Web Interface: Directly predict melting temperatures by visiting the deepSTABp web https://csb-deepstabp.bio.rptu.de/.
 It is important to mention that the highest number of sequences allowed in one file is 1000.

-If a couple of 1000 sequences require Tm prediction, a code to split the batches of 1000 is provided and recommended.
+If a couple of 1000 sequences require Tm prediction, a code to split the batches of 1000 is recommended and provided in function process_peptide_batches_Tm.

 ### Local
 If more than 1000 sequences require Tm prediction, a local usage is recommended.